LoginRadius/xamarin-sdk/component/GettingStarted.md

 ```

-Check the demo app for social login.
+Check the demo app for social login and user registration in action by setting your API key and sitename